 Additionally, what role does sugar play in cannabis?
 Sugar is essential for the healthy and vigorous development of cannabis plants.
 Sugar is involved in energy metabolism and serves as a form of chemical messenger aiding in the promotion of health throughout the cannabis life cycle.
 Cannabis produces and distributes sugars naturally, but it benefits from outside help in different methods and supplements.

 Molasses are used as an organic pesticide as well.
 Insect bodies cannot digest sugar and die if they consume it.

 Molasses enriches the soil and improves the growth environment, allowing your cannabis plants to produce larger buds.
 Sugar is broken down into carbohydrates in the soil, which feed beneficial bacteria.
 The soil bacteria then make CO2, which your plants utilize to flourish.

 The use of artificial fertilizer causes salt buildup in your soil.
-If this isn’t addressed, the soil pH is thrown off, resulting in nutrient lockout in your marijuana plants.
+If this isn’t addressed, the soil pH is thrown off, resulting in nutrient lockout in your cannabis plants.

 This sticky syrup includes a variety of nutrients promoting plant growth and soil health, such as:

 Molasses is a quick and straightforward way to improve your soil.
 It is also added to your growth media in two ways: either wet or dry.

 To water your plants with molasses, follow these steps:

 Dry molasses is a molasses-soaked mixture of grains.
 Here’s how to put dry molasses to use.